jrsinclair/jquery-matrix-dependent-questions/README.md

 This plugin allows you to specify that a particular form question should only be made visible if the answer to a previous question is a specific value.
 It does this by making use of HTML5 data attributes.
-The code is based on the [Dependent Questions jQuery plugin](https://github.com/jrsinclair/jquery-dependent-questions), but has been modified for use with Squiz Matrix Custom Forms (Requires Squiz Matrix version 4.14.2 or greater).
+The code is based on the [Dependent Questions jQuery plugin](https://github.com/jrsinclair/jquery-dependent-questions), but has been modified for use with Squiz Matrix Custom Forms (requires Squiz Matrix version 4.14.2 or greater).
 For example:

 `````html
 <form action="?" id="myform">